 It doesn’t matter whether you’re 18 or you’re 45 — college is expensive.
 Because higher education is such a simple way to dramatically increase your earning potential and quality of life, the costs of college should hardly deter you from seeking the degree you want or need.
 As long as you have a proper budget and payment plan, you should make it through your program with minimal financial discomfort.

 However, most college budgets are anything but thorough.
-It’s more than likely that you are forgetting some significant costs, which will likely put you into financial distress.
-Fortunately, this guide can help you factor in those surprising college-related expenses — or help you avoid them entirely.
+It’s more than likely that you are forgetting some significant or even unexpected costs.
+That will likely put you into financial distress.
+Fortunately, this guide can help you factor in those unexpected college-related costs — or help you avoid them entirely.

 It’s likely that you factored the cost of applying to college into your budget.
 The most expensive colleges cost over $70 to apply; even affordable online schools can charge $20 just to submit an application.
 Often, advanced degree programs are even more expensive, despite the lower numbers of applicants schools receive.
 You must be aware of the cost of each of your target programs, so you won’t go bankrupt before you even start your higher education.